What is your draping policy?

 Is gratuity expected?

-While the sentiment is very much appreciated, the service fee is fully inclusive and no additional gratuity is expected.
-We much prefer a positive 5-star review on Google and a new client referral as these are the best types of feedback we can receive!
+When exceptional service is provided, our employees very much appreciate but never anticipate gratuity.
+Our service fees are fully inclusive with no add-on costs for hot towels, KT tape, cupping, essential oils or deep(er) tissue work.
+We prefer a positive 5-star review on Google and a new client referral over gratuity as these are the best types of feedback we can receive!

 What do I wear?